 Staging and grading non-Hodgkin lymphoma

-Grading NHL is important because it helps us understand the growth pattern and aggressiveness of the cancer cells.
-We will determine whether the lymphoma is low grade (indolent or slow growth rate), intermediate grade (moderate growth rate) or high grade (aggressive or rapid growth rate).
-It’s important to keep in mind that while aggressive NHL often requires more immediate and intensive treatment, the disease tends to respond well to treatment.
+Doctors will determine whether the lymphoma is low grade (indolent or slow growth rate), intermediate grade (moderate growth rate) or high grade (aggressive or rapid growth rate).
+While aggressive non-Hodgkin lymphoma often requires a more immediate and intensive treatment plan, many types of the disease typically respond well to treatment.

-In addition to the numerical NHL staging component, we may also use the letters A, B, E and S to help describe the cancer.
+Stages of non-Hodgkin lymphoma are identified using the Roman numerals I through IV.
+Doctors may also use the letters A, B, E and S to help describe the cancer.
 The letters A and B indicate the presence or absence of certain symptoms.
 The letters E and S refer to the spread of the disease beyond the lymph nodes.

 - A & B: The letter B indicates the presence of one or more of the following symptoms: drenching night sweats, fever or unexplained weight loss.
 The letter A is used if there is no evidence of B symptoms.

-- E & S: The letter E indicates the disease affects extranodal tissues or organs (areas outside of the lymph system).
+- E & S: The letter E indicates the disease affects tissues or organs outside the lymphatic system.
 The letter S is used if the disease has spread to the spleen.

 If the disease is considered “bulky” (greater than 10 cm in size), it is designated with an X.